-As with any form of bleeding, initial management of massive post-TRUS biopsy rectal bleeding starts with resuscitation according to Advanced Life Support protocols and blood transfusion may be necessary.44 Rectal bleeding is traditionally managed with tamponade as the first conservative method.
-Digital compression of rectal bleeding can be successful in controlling bleeding.44 Rectal packs may be left in situ for a few hours and removed slowly after the bleeding has abated.45 Tamponade by means of a transrectally inserted urethral catheter (UC), tampon or condom is also well described in tackling rectal bleeding postbiopsy.^{40,45,47,48} These are left in situ until bleeding stops - this is typically 30-60 minutes in the case of tampons.48 The normal rectal tone holds these devices against the anterior rectal wall.
-One such technique involved a 28Fr Foley UC passed through a rectal sponge and inserted with finger-guidance into the rectum - the UC balloon was inflated with 20ml of water to provide effective tamponade.49 Baum's UC technique involves putting the patient in the supine position, passing a UC per rectum and inflating it with 45mls of water before connecting it to straight drainage.20 Traction is applied for 45 minutes with the UC taped to the inner thigh.
+As with any form of bleeding, initial management of massive post-TRUS biopsy rectal bleeding starts with resuscitation according to advanced life support protocols, and blood transfusion may be necessary.
+Rectal bleeding is traditionally managed with tamponade as the first conservative method.
+Digital compression of rectal bleeding can be successful in controlling bleeding.
+Rectal packs may be left in situ for a few hours and removed slowly after the bleeding has abated.
+Tamponade by means of a transrectally inserted urethral catheter (UC), tampon, or condom is also well-described in tackling rectal bleeding post-biopsy.40,45,47,48 These are left in case of tampons.
+The normal rectal tone holds these devices against the anterior rectal wall.
+One such technique involved a 28 Fr Foley UC passed through a rectal sponge and inserted with finger guidance into the rectum; the UC balloon was inflated with 20 ml of water to provide effective tamponade.
+Baum's UC technique involves putting the patient in the supine position, passing a UC per rectum, and inflating it with 45 ml of water before connecting it to straight drainage.20 Traction is applied for 45 minutes with the UC taped to the inner thigh.
 The extent of bleeding can be observed by viewing the contents of the drainage bag.

-Even bigger, 60ml balloon three-way UCs have been described.47 Still, some authors contest that Foley UC balloons are not large enough to be appropriately placed over the bleeding site.
-The condom balloon tamponade was first reported by Gonen et al. in 2004 - 200mls of water was used to inflate this for two hours.45 This device was made by inserting a UC into a condom, which was fixed to the UC with sterile silk.
-The condom balloon tamponade is larger than the Foley balloon tamponade and is easily placed over the bleeding site.45 Recently, Laracy et al. reported the use of thrombin gel to achieve haemostasis after large volume rectal bleeding.50
+Even bigger, 60 ml balloon three-way UCs have been described.
+Still, some authors contest that Foley UC balloons are not large enough to be appropriately placed over the bleeding site.
+The condom balloon tamponade was first reported by Gonen et al in 2004; 200 ml of water was used to inflate this for two hours.
+This device was made by inserting a UC into a condom, which was fixed to the UC with sterile silk.
+The condom balloon tamponade is larger than the Foley balloon tamponade and is easily placed over the bleeding site.
+Recently, Laracy et al reported the use of thrombin gel to achieve hemostasis after large-volume rectal bleeding.

-One method of attempting to prophylactically lower the rate of bleeding involves the insertion of a Foley UC into the rectum with inflation of the balloon to 50cc after biopsy.
-This has previously been shown to significantly reduce bleeding per rectum from 17.7% in the control group (UC inserted but balloon not inflated) to 1.5% in the non-control group.51 More recently, the insertion of a gelatin sponge into the rectum after biopsy increased haemostasis without increasing patient symptoms.52 Park et al. compared TRUS-guided compression on bleeding biopsy tracts immediately after prostate biopsy versus a non-compression group and found that rectal bleeding incidence was significantly lower in the compression group.53
+One method of attempting to prophylactically lower the rate of bleeding involves the insertion of a Foley UC into the rectum with inflation of the balloon to 50 cc after biopsy.
+This has previously been shown to significantly reduce bleeding per rectum from 17.7% in the control group (UC inserted but balloon not inflated) to 1.5% in the non-control group.
+More recently, the insertion of a gelatin sponge into the rectum after biopsy increased hemostasis without increasing patient symptoms.
+Park et al compared TRUS-guided compression on bleeding biopsy tracts immediately after prostate biopsy vs. a non-compression group and found that rectal bleeding incidence was significantly lower in the compression group. $^{53}$